 1966.
 The NPA News was published with job orders from participating firms filling more than 50 pages per month.

 1968.
-The first Canadian NPA members were added to the split fee recruiter network.
+The first Canadian recruitment firms were added as members of the split fee recruiter network.

 1971.
-NPA opened its Printing–Distribution Center in Pittsburgh, PA.
+Our first Printing–Distribution Center was opened, located in Pittsburgh, PA.
 This operation distributed over 100,000 items per month.

 1986.
 Acquisition of the EMF Super Sorter allowed NPA to customize hard copy packages mailed to members based on their specialty.